Constructed in 1977 along with the bakery, the barber shop displays hairdressing equipment and memorabilia from all over South Australia.

 This is one of the most comprehensive displays of old dental equipment in Australia, and was generously provided by the South Australian Museum and the South Australian Dental Association.

-The flag which is raised and lowered each day is known as the Lower Murray Flag and originated as far back as 1850.
-It is flown on paddle steamers and other river vessels even to this day in both South Australia and Victoria.
+The flag which is known as the Lower Murray Flag and originated as far back as 1850.
+It is flown on paddle steamers and other river vessels even to this day in both South Australia, the light blue strips represents the lighter water of the lower reaches, the four strips represent the four major rivers that make the Murray System, the Murray, Murrumbidgee, Lachlan and the Darling rivers.

 This old school building contains various exhibits including hospital equipment, a collection of Wedding gowns, type writers and other artefacts and a display about the early pioneers.